-Myelodysplastic syndromes (MDS) are a family of rare disorders in which the bone marrow fails to make enough healthy red blood cells, white blood cells and platelets.
-Instead, it produces underdeveloped, or immature, cells that have an abnormal shape, size or look.
+Myelodysplastic syndromes (MDS) are a family of rare disorders in which the bone marrow fails to make enough healthy red blood cells, white blood cells or platelets.
+This is caused because your bone marrow is producing lots of underdeveloped, or immature, cells that have an abnormal shape, size or look.
+These are called blast cells.
 Most experts agree that MDS is a form of blood and bone marrow cancer.

 Paroxysmal nocturnal hemoglobinuria (PNH) is an ultra-rare bone marrow failure disease in which red blood cells break apart.
 Normal red blood cells have a shield of proteins that protect them from coming under attack by the body's own immune system.
 PNH occurs because that protein shield is missing.